zendframework/zend-expressive-swoole/docs/book/static-resources.md

 Internally, the `SwooleRequestHandlerRunner` composes another class, a `Zend\Expressive\Swoole\StaticResourceHandlerInterface` instance.
-This instance is first queried to determine if a static resource was matched, and, if so, then invoked in order to serve it.
+This instance is passed the Swoole request and response, and returns a value indicating whether or not it was able to identify and serve a matching static resource.

 Our default implementation, `Zend\Expressive\Swoole\StaticResourceHandler`, provides an approach that checks an incoming request path against a list of